aidanbabo/ladybug/README.md

     - createElement, addChild, insertBefore
     - addEventListener, preventDefault, stopPropagation
 - Supports cookies and protects from XSS attacks with SameSite and simple CSP (default-src)
+- Supports simple visual effects like transparency and blending.